 But then, technology started picking up, of course.
 Better laptops, better cell phones, beacons, and whatnot… And suddenly there were meetups, coffee dates, tech parties, and more!
 And it was terrific, and it gets better!
 Because the demand to exchange experiences, get inspired and meet people to create great projects is growing.

 Out of many events, I have been an avid supporter of the soap technical communication conference from the start when it was just a baby event for, like, 50 people.
 Organized by a group of people who got fed up with the lack of technical writing events (see above, lol) got together and created their own!
 This conference has established itself as a beacon of hope for everyone interested in technical writing, content development, eLearning, and more.

 In 2017, the central theme was centered around problem-solving.
 Of course, my design thinking-oriented brain beeped, and I applied for a spot.
 And I was accepted to lead a design thinking workshop, and talk about eLearning!

-I gave the talk together with my good friend and former supervisor, DELMIA Apriso Learning Manager Szymon Serwatka.
-We worked together on a massive task to seamlessly move classroom training to blended learning.
+I gave the talk together with my good friend and former manager, DELMIA Apriso Learning Manager Szymon Serwatka.
+We worked together on a massive task move classroom training to blended learning as seamlessly as possible.
 This included creating processes of cooperation, knowledge exchange, testing, and certification (so slightly different than design thinking, haha!) and was a success.